remotesensorDJB/pitches/PITCHME.md

-# SPATIAL DATA CONCEPTS AND VISUALIZATION
+## Representiing Spatial Data
-## GEOG 350 - FALL 2017
+## GEOG 558 - Intro to GIS

-### Donald J. Biddle
+#### Donald J. Biddle, GISP
 ---
 ### The Plan
-- Talk about Geographic Scale |
+- Basics of Symbology |
- - What is it?
-How do we represent it?
-Large scale vs small scale.
+ - Fundamental properties
- - What are the effects/limitations of scale?
+ - Types of maps
- - How do we make decisions about scale in our mapping efforts?
-- Talk about Scale of Measurement |
+- Scale of Measurement |
  - What are *levels* of data?
  - What is data normalization?
 ---